tolo/InterfaCSS/README.markdown

 * Set up your view hierarchy and set some initial styles classes on your views.
 This you can do in a few different ways:
     * By using [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) to create your view hiearchy, like this: `self.view = [ISSViewBuilder rootViewWithStyle:@"myFancyStyleClass" ....`
-    * By using a view definition file, you set the style classes of the elements in the definiton file and load it like this: `self.view = [ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`
+    * By using a view definition file, you set the style classes of the elements in the definiton file and load it like this:
+    `self.view = ` `[ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`
-    * Create your view hierarchy manually/using a .nib and then apply styles using the methods defined in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).
+    * Create your view hierarchy manually/using a .nib and then apply styles using the methods defined in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h), for instance:
+        * `self.view.styleClassISS = @"groovyStyle";`
+        * `[self.view addStyleClassISS:@"groovyStyle"];`

 * Update styles as you go
     * At any time you can add or remove style classes using the methods provided in the category [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).
     * Whenever the styles of a view are changed, InterfaCSS will re-apply styles automatically.
 However in other cases, for instance if a view is thrown around in the view hierarchy (i.e. moved to a new super view), you will have to manually tell InterfaCSS to re-apply styles.
-You can do this by invoking the method `applyStyling` in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).
+You can do this by invoking the method `applyStylingISS` in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).

 * To make development simpler and faster, try using an auto-refreshable stylesheet (in addition to your standard stylesheets) loaded from a URL (web server, cloud service or file in the local file system for instance).
 This will let you play around with the styles while you're running the application, which can really be a time and frustration saver, particularly when you're running on a device.
 Note though that this feature is only intended for use during development.
 This is how you do it: `[[InterfaCSS interfaCSS] loadRefreshableStyleSheetFromURL:[NSURL URLWithString:@"..."]];`

+* If you get stuck and starting feel the urge to break something, consider doing this first:
+    * Try using `-[InterfaCSS logMatchingStyleDeclarationsForUIElement:]` to log the active style declarations for your view, and see if they are whay you expect them to be.
+    * Enable more verbose logging by invoking `[NSObject iss_setLogLevel:ISS_LOG_LEVEL_TRACE];`, defined in [`NSObject+ISSLogSupport.h`](InterfaCSS/Util/NSObject+ISSLogSupport.h)

 <a name="StylesheetFormat">Stylesheet format</a>